Search

 Treatment

-Naturopathic doctors offer natural therapies to treat dysplasia and HPV directly, and to help the body’s immune system fight the virus.
+Naturopathic doctors offer natural therapies to treat dysplasia and HPV directly and to help the body’s immune system fight the virus.
 In doing so, naturopathic doctors may reverse low-grade cervical cell abnormality and eliminate HPV.
 Naturopathic doctors treat low- and mid-grade dysplasia with a combination of lifestyle modification, therapeutic diets, nutrient and botanical therapies, and local treatment of the cervix.
-Specific therapies are individualized to the patient based on their diagnosis, emotional, and physical constitution.
+Specific therapies are individualized to the patient based on their diagnosis and emotional and physical constitution.
 Nutrient and botanical therapies may include:

 • Folic acid8